Chart Color Schemes

 Panania (North) - Milperra has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Panania (North) - Milperra's population is 11,756 as of November 2025.
-This figure shows an increase of 416 people since the 2021 Census, which reported a population of 11,340.
-The growth is inferred from ABS estimated resident population data of 11,675 in June 2024 and additional validated new addresses since the Census date.
-This results in a density ratio of 1,555 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-The area's growth rate of 3.7% since the census is close to that of its SA3 area (4.1%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 55.3% of overall population gains during recent periods.
+Panania (North) - Milperra's population is around 11,756 as of November 2025.
+This reflects an increase of 416 people since the 2021 Census, which reported a population of 11,340 people.
+The change is inferred from the estimated resident population of 11,675 from the ABS as of June 2024 and an additional 62 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,555 persons per square kilometer.
+Panania (North) - Milperra's growth rate of 3.7% since census positions it within 0.4 percentage points of the SA3 area's growth rate of 4.1%.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 55.3% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-According to population projections, the area is expected to grow by just below the median national rate, increasing by 1,045 persons to reach a total of 12,801 by 2041, reflecting an overall increase of 8.2% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+According to population projections, the area is expected to grow by approximately 8.2% in total over the 17 years to 2041, with an increase of 1,045 persons based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population